BLACK CHRISTMAS (1974)

 The story is naturally set during Christmas, in the small town of Bedford, and the Pi Kappa Sigma sorority house inhabited by a diverging flock of women soon to be in peril as they become terrorized by a menacing obscene phone caller dubbed “The Moaner”.
 Without a sense of where this threatening stalker comes from, he manages to climb the walls of the house and enter through the attic window.
 The story is a familiar trope/urban legend of “the killer’s calling from inside the house” brand of slasher films.
 What makes this particular killer or more ominous is the fact that he is so mysterious.
 We can’t see him, his voice modulates between various inaudible rants, hideous, grotesque, and infantile murmurs.
 He is almost a wraith that enters by the shadows of night, a true boogeyman.
 Billy (the Moaner)[to Barb, on the phone] “I’m going to kill you.”

 Billy-[quietly singing] “Little baby bunting/Daddy’s went a-hunting/Gonna fetch a rabbit skin to wrap his baby Agnes in”

 Billy-“Filthy Billy, I know what you did, nasty Billy!”

 Without realizing that the maniac is roaming above their heads in the attic, the girls go on with their Christmas festivities.
-Margot Kidder manifests an smashed outspoken skeptic whose acerbic tongue paints her as merely a lush when in fact she is quite lonely and lost.
-Barb-“Oh, why don’t you go find a wall socket and stick your tongue in it.
+Margot Kidder manifests a smashed outspoken skeptic whose acerbic tongue paints her as merely a lush when in fact she is quite lonely and lost.
+Barb-“Oh, why don’t you go find a wall socket and stick your tongue in it?
 That’ll give you a charge.”